OfficeDev/outlook-dev-docs/docs/actionable-messages/actionable-email-dev-dashboard.md

 ### Actions guidelines

 - Label of the button needs to reflect clear action to be taken.
-- `OpenURI` action must deep link into the specific page associated with the entity/information presented in the actionable message.
+- `Action.OpenUrl` action must deep link into the specific page associated with the entity/information presented in the actionable message.
 - Low failure rate and fast response for services handling action requests.
-- Please see the [Card reference](card-reference.md) for additional guidelines on designing actionable messages.
+- Please see [Designing Outlook actionable message cards with the Adaptive Card format](adaptive-card-reference.md) for additional guidelines on designing actionable messages.

 ## Approval of your submission